 No matter what you need, contact DSHS in Kent first.

 Emergency housing is a crisis.
 The first place to contact is the DSHS in Kent, WA.
-They can help you coordinate assistive services, such as emergency assistance, Temporary Assistance for Needy Families, Refugee Cash Assistance or any other benefits that you might qualify for.
+They can help you coordinate assistive services, such as Emergency Assistance, Temporary Assistance for Needy Families, Refugee Cash Assistance or other benefits you might qualify for.
 The emergency assistance program could provide you with up to $750 toward move-in costs at a new home!

 The 24-Hour Crisis Line can connect you to financial and housing resources that may be of assistance.
 No matter what is causing your housing instability, I recommend that you call (866) 427-4747.